-NYC School Safety Agent Exam
+NYC School Safety Agent Exam in 2024

 A school safety agent ensures the safety of students, school staff and visitors across New York City public school sites.

 You must pass the NYC School Safety Agent Exam to work as a school safety agent and maintain that qualification throughout your employment.

 However, the exam is only one element of the hiring and training process to work as a school safety agent.

 Further requirements include:

 - A four-year high school diploma or equivalent